Reviews of Urusei Yatsura (1981) and related work

 Lum’s great-grandfather promised the hand of his daughter in marriage for an antidote to a man from the “World of Darkness”, at a time when he had no daughter.
 Lum is pegged to fulfill this old demand, resulting in yet another rival for Ataru, while mushroom spores accidentally contaminate the Earth and begin to shroud it too in darkness.

-Unsuccessful attempt to inject some dramatic seriousness, alongside ecological apocalypticism, into the TV formula.
-Based on the final chapters of the manga.
-Very marginal treatment of the extended cast, and the dramatic resolution is weak.
+An unsuccessful attempt to inject some dramatic seriousness, alongside ecological apocalypticism, into the TV formula.
+Based on the final chapters of the comic, its treatment of the extended (Oshii) cast is marginal treatment, and the dramatic resolution is weak.

 ‣ Urusei Yatsura 6: Always My Darling (1991)